-'[The] Plan lacks certainty as there is no conditions regarding cease to pump during low flows.
-During dry times it leads to disharmony in the community, as different people have different views on when to cease to pump'.165
+With no conditions regarding cease to pump during low flows, the Plan fails to give the certainty that it aims provide.
+During dry times, as we are currently experiencing, this has lead to some disharmony in the community, as different people have different views on when to cease to pump.'
+165